sradden/credit-application/README.md

 // default settings
 val app: CreditProductApp = new CreditProductApp()
 ```
 `CreditProductSettings` can be instantiated by passing a `Map[Symbol, Any]` as an argument.
+If you pass an empty Map then default values will be applied.
 The following Map shows the settings that can be specified:
 ```scala
 Map(`cores -> 3, `hadoop_dir -> "hadoop path", `product -> "AQUA", `app_name -> "name of app", `location -> "output path for result of application")
 ```
-If you pass an empty Map as an argument then default values will be applied.

 To run the application using default settings enter the following command:

 ```scala